There are ghosts on the Stanley Hotel ghost tour, and I experienced them first hand.

 If You Go

-I highly suggest taking a tour of the Stanley Hotel if you’re in the area – even if it’s just to judge for yourself whether I’m crazy or not.
+You can book a Stanley Hotel ghost tour through their website.
+There are two different Stanley Hotel tours: the Historic Stanley Tour (which we took) and the Night Spirit Tour.
 The Historic Stanley Tour costs $23 per person ($17 for children 17 and under) and lasts approximately 90 minutes.
 Night Spirit tours are $28 per person and last the same amount of time.
-Be sure to wear comfortable shoes, because you’ll be walking for the vast majority of the time.

 The Stanley Hotel is located in Estes Park, Colorado, just a short drive away from Rocky Mountain National Park.
 If you have the cash to spare, you can even stay the night!